Login

 - A richer and more complex "representation" of organizational behavior in all its meanings that allows them to contribute more effectively to the development of the organization in which they will be placed.

-LEARNING SKILLS: During the discussion of case studies in classroom, students will be called to:
+LEARNING SKILLS: Students will be called to:

 1. Take a specific position on certain issues and/or points.